-A can in the and , , lower back, and basically any other body part that is wound up too tightly to let you slip into an ooey gooey state of .
+A restorative yoga sequence can release tension in the neck and shoulders, hamstrings, lower back, and basically any other body part that is wound up too tightly to let you slip into an ooey-gooey state of stillness.

-In short, a is the ultimate de- /anti- / -inducing practice that you can do for yourself.
+In short, a gentle yoga sequence is the ultimate de-stress/anti-anxiety/stillness-inducing gentle yoga practice that you can do for yourself.

 Benefits of Gentle Yoga